 For non-frontline workers, these items have been an affordable, convenient, and practical way to curb the spread of COVID-19.
 If you’re tired of skin irritation and “mask-ne”, however, it’s crucial to learn how to wash face masks for sensitive skin.

-Proper cloth face masks are safe and help reduce the spread of viruses.
+Proper cloth face masks are an effective and affordable way to help reduce the spread of viruses.
 This is especially true when people are asymptomatic and don’t know if they’re contagious.
-In community settings (like grocery stores and pharmacies), it’s important to use some type of face cloth that covers your nose and mouth.

 For those of us who don’t require advanced PPE, the CDC mask guidelines are as follows:

 - Be secured with ties or ear loops